A differential approach to Ax-Schanuel, I: The Cartan approach to linear differential equations

 \section{The Cartan approach to linear differential equations}

-In this section, we set up some notations and conventions about principal connections.
-A complete reference is Kobayashi-Nomizu \cite{kobayashi}, Sharpe's book \cite{Sh} or the third part of \cite{epstein}.
+In this section, we set up some notation and conventions about principal connections.
+Algebraic principal bundles were defined in \cite{serre} and most of the usual construction of differential geometry can be adapted to the algebraic framework under suitable hypotheses, see \cite[appendix A]{bost}.
+The notion of connection form of a principal connection does not seem to have been used in the algebraic context.

+In the $\mathscr C^{\infty}$ category, a complete reference for the definition and the properties of the connection form is Kobayashi-Nomizu \cite{kobayashi} or Sharpe's book \cite{Sh}.
 Throughout, we will be working over the field of complex numbers $\mathbb C$.
 Analytic functions or manifolds mean holomorphic.